Brian Pillman: Personal life

+In 2003, Melanie, who was remarried and now used the name "Melanie King," was working as a clerk for the trucking company owned by her father-in-law and received $10.50 per hour.
+At the time, Melanie stated in an interview with the Los Angeles Times that she regretted her decision not to file a wrongful death lawsuit against the WWE for Pillman's death, noting that Pillman would in fact inject HGH "under the skin once or twice a day from July 1996 to April 1997" while preparing for his comeback run in the WWF.
+Melanie stated that she decided not to file a wrongful death lawsuit after Vince McMahon gave her various compensation payments, included the $50,000 balance of Pillman's first-year contract, $65,000 for a memorial wrestling show which McMahon organized, and $12,000 in order to make a down payment on a home.

+Melanie was acknowledged to be only two weeks pregnant with daughter Skylar at the time of Pillman's death.
 In 2017, Pillman's daughter Brittany claimed that her half-sister Skylar King is not Pillman's biological daughter, but the child of another man whom Melanie married shortly after Pillman's death, and that all the money given by WWF and wrestlers to support Pillman's family was used by Melanie for drugs.
+According to Brian Pillman Jr., Melanie, who died in June 2022 of an apparent drug overdose, had "lifestyle choices that dominated the better part of the last 25 years of her life" and which "had ultimately caught up with her.

 Death

 On October 5, 1997, Pillman was scheduled to wrestle Dude Love at the WWF pay-per-view In Your House 18: Badd Blood.
 Steve Austin relayed that Jim Cornette was instructed to find the whereabouts of Pillman.
 Cornette contacted the Budgetel Motel in Bloomington, Minnesota, where Pillman had stayed the previous night, and was told by the receptionist that Pillman was found dead in his hotel room by the maids earlier that day at 1:09 p.m.
 Central Time.
 He was 35 years old.
 Bottles of painkillers and muscle relaxers were also found in his room.
 An autopsy attributed Pillman's death to a heart attack caused by previously undetected atherosclerotic heart disease, a condition which had also led to the death of his father.
 Nonlethal traces of cocaine were also found in his system.

 The next night on Raw, the WWF paid tribute to Pillman, and later in the show, Vince McMahon interviewed Melanie Pillman.
 The interview was seen as being in poor taste and was awarded Wrestling Observer Newsletters Most Disgusting Promotional Tactic award for that year.